-The Time George Harrison Was Attacked and Nearly Killed in His Own Home
+When George Harrison Was Nearly Killed in His Own Home

-At approximately 3:30AM, Michael Abram, a 33-year old native of Liverpool, avoided security by scaling the fence of Harrison's Friar Park estate near Henley-on-Thames, Oxfordshire and entered the mansion by throwing a statue through a window, which woke up the sleeping Harrisons.
+Michael Abram, a 33-year old native of Liverpool, avoided security by scaling the fence of Harrison's Friar Park estate near Henley-on-Thames, Oxfordshire and entered the mansion at approximately 3:30AM by throwing a statue through a window, which woke up the sleeping Harrisons.

-Meanwhile, Harrison's wife, Olivia, whose mother was staying with the Harrisons at the time, struck Abram with a lamp, causing him to drop the knife.
+Harrison's wife Olivia struck Abram with a lamp, causing him to drop the knife.
 Abram then went after Olivia by trying to strangle her with the lamp's cord, but she was able to escape.

 The investigation determined that this was not a simple burglary gone wrong, but a planned attack on Harrison.
-The prosecutor said that Abram "believed that The Beatles were witches who flew around on broomsticks.
+The prosecutor said that Abram "believed that the Beatles were witches who flew around on broomsticks.
 Subsequently, George Harrison possessed him and that he had been sent on a mission by God to kill him.
 He saw George as a sorcerer and a devil."

 The attack drew parallels to Mark David Chapman's killing of John Lennon on Dec.
 8, 1980.
 Abram was found not guilty by reason of insanity and committed to a psychiatric hospital, where he stayed until mid-2002.